We support U.S. and Canadian communities where we have a significant presence or business interest.

 HOW TO APPLY

-until later in the fall after all opportunities to support their community have been considered.
+in the fall after all opportunities to support the community have been considered.

-our e-mails, add weyerhaeuser.com to your list of contacts or check your junk-mail regularly.
-Use your e-mail
+ensure you receive our e-mails, add weyerhaeuser.com to your list of contacts or check your junk-mail

-in the year.
-We regret we cannot fund all applications we receive and the majority of our grant declines are sent
+We regret we cannot fund all applications we receive and the majority of our grant turndowns are

 BEGIN A NEW APPLICATION

-to contact the Weyerhaeuser Giving Fund advisor at your local Weyerhaeuser facility
+encourage you to contact the Weyerhaeuser Giving Fund advisor at your local Weyerhaeuser

 ||Gather the following information essential to completing the application: